jalagriada/portfoliowebsite/index_backup.txt

         // On page load, honor hash if present if (location.hash) {
-          const link = document.querySelector(`.nav-links a[href="${location.hash}"]`);
+          // corrected: use real template interpolation for the selector const link = document.querySelector(`.nav-links a[href="${location.hash}"]`);
           if (link) {
             clearActive();